NVIDIA/grace-cpu-benchmarking-guide/src/foundations/STREAM/index.md

 # STREAM

-STREAM is a defacto standard for measuring memory bandwidth.
-The STREAM benchmark is a simple, synthetic benchmark program that measures sustainable main memory bandwidth in MB/s and the corresponding computation rate for simple vector kernels.
-The benchmark includes four kernels that operate on 1D arrays `a`, `b`, and `c`, with scalar `x`:
+STREAM is the standard for measuring memory bandwidth.
+The STREAM benchmark is a simple, synthetic benchmark program that measures the sustainable main memory bandwidth in MB/s and the corresponding computation rate for simple vector kernels.
+The benchmark includes the following kernels that operate on 1D arrays `a`, `b`, and `c`, with scalar `x`:

-- **COPY**: Measures transfer rates in the absence of arithmetic, `c = a`
+- **COPY**: Measures transfer rates in the absence of arithmetic: `c = a`
-- **SCALE**: Adds a simple arithmetic operation. `b = x*a`
+- **SCALE**: Adds a simple arithmetic operation: `b = x*a`
-- **ADD**: Adds a third operand to allow multiple load/store ports on vector machines to be tested, `c = a + b`
+- **ADD**: Adds a third operand to allow multiple load/store ports to be tested: `c = a + b`
-- **TRIAD**: Allows chained/overlapped/fused multiply/add operations, `a = b + x*c`
+- **TRIAD**: Allows chained/overlapped/fused multiply/add operations: `a = b + x*c`

-The kernels are executed in sequence in a loop.
-Two parameters configure STREAM:
+The kernels are executed in sequence in a loop, and the following parameters configure STREAM:

 - `STREAM_ARRAY_SIZE`: The number of double-precision elements in each array.
-  It is critical to select a sufficiently large array size when measuring bandwidth to/from main memory.
+When you measure the bandwidth to/from main memory, you must select a suﬃciently large array size.
 - `NTIMES`: The number of iterations of the test loop.

-There are many versions of STREAM, but they all use the same four fundamental kernels.

 Use the STREAM benchmark to check LPDDR5X memory bandwidth.
 The following commands download and compile STREAM with a total memory footprint of approximately